- The Oriental Institute Publication Program

 On October 27, 2004, the faculty of the Oriental Institute, led by Director Gil J. Stein, unanimously voted to issue all new publications both in print and online, printed copies to be sold and online copies to be free, and all older titles to be processed for complimentary download from the Institute’s website as time and funds permit.
 The project was completed October 1, 2013, with the Publications Office gathering together more than 700 titles, 128,000 files, in 510 gigabytes of data.
 We are certain the complimentary worldwide distribution of 700+ titles would very much please James Henry Breasted.

 The publication office of the Institute has two full-time staff members and up to four part-time staff who edit, design, and produce publications using Apple computers.
 As for software, the Publications Office uses applications from Adobe, such as InDesign, Photoshop, Illustrator, Bridge, and Acrobat.

-The following four guide sheets are designed to help authors and editors prepare manuscripts for publication.
-All maunsrcripts are submitted to the Director, who decides whether or not to pass the manuscript on to the Publications Committee.
+The following guide sheet is designed to help authors and editors prepare manuscripts for publication.
+All manuscripts are submitted to the director, who decides whether or not to pass the manuscript on to the Publications Committee.
 The Publication Committee reviews the manuscript and sends it to one or two external reviewers.
-When the external review is returned, the Committee recommends to the Director whether or not to accept the manuscript for pubication.
-The Director then recommends publication or declines.
+When the external review is returned, the Committee recommends to the director whether or not to accept the manuscript for pubication.
+The director then recommends publication or declines.
 The review is shared with the author/editor and recommendations are given regarding desired edits, additions, or deletions.